dm-guy/utm-alternative/README.md

 <b>Release 1.1:</b> New currTime() function gives you an option to add the time of the session to the traffic source cookie.
 By default, these lines are commented out.

 Aug 15 2014 <br/>
-Add "utmz:" string before the old UTMZ campaign value (that was taken from the existing UTMZ cookie of the user)
+Add "utmz:" string before the old UTMZ campaign value (that was retrieved from the existing UTMZ cookie of the user).